Prostate Problems: Enlarged Prostate

 The good news is this ailment is easily treatable.
 So what can you expect during the treatment process?
 In some men, a combination of drugs may work best.
 If diagnosed, we will discuss all options and together, we can decide whether medication, minimally invasive therapy or surgical treatment is best for you.

 While being diagnosed with an enlarged prostate may be difficult, we are here to help you every step of the way to make this process more manageable.
 It is important that your doctor work with you to accurately diagnose your symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM here or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.